gevent/gevent/doc/intro.rst

 that runs the event loop - and switches to it.
 If there's no :class:`Hub` instance yet, one is created on the fly.

-The event loop provided by libevent uses the fastest polling mechanism available on the system by default.
-It is possible to command libevent not to use a particular polling mechanism by setting ``EVENT_NOXXX``` environment variable where ``XXX`` is the event loop you want to disable.
-For example, on Linux setting ``EVENT_NOEPOLL=1`` would avoid the default ``epoll`` mechanism and use ``poll``.
+The event loop provided by libev uses the fastest polling mechanism available on the system by default.
+It is possible to command libev to use a particular polling mechanism by setting the ``LIBEV_FLAGS``` environment variable.
+Possible values include ``LIBEV_FLAGS=1`` for the select backend, ``LIBEV_FLAGS=2`` for the poll backend, ``LIBEV_FLAGS=4`` for the epoll backend and ``LIBEV_FLAGS=8`` for the kqueue backend.
+Please read the `libev documentation`_ for more information.

-Libevent API is available under :mod:`gevent.core` module.
-Note, that the callbacks supplied to libevent API are run in the :class:`Hub` greenlet and thus cannot use synchronous gevent API.
+The Libev API is available under :mod:`gevent.core` module.
+Note, that the callbacks supplied to libev API are run in the :class:`Hub` greenlet and thus cannot use synchronous gevent API.
 It is possible to use asynchronous API there, like :func:`spawn` and :meth:`Event.set`.

 Cooperative multitasking
 ------------------------

-The greenlets all run in the same OS thread and scheduled cooperatively.
+The greenlets all run in the same OS thread and are scheduled cooperatively.
 This means that until a particular greenlet gives up control, by calling a blocking function that will switch to the :class:`Hub`, other greenlets won't get a chance to run.
-It is typically not an issue for an I/O bound app, but one should be aware of this when doing something CPU intensive or calling blocking I/O functions that bypass libevent event loop.
+It is typically not an issue for an I/O bound app, but one should be aware of this when doing something CPU intensive or calling blocking I/O functions that bypass libev event loop.

 Synchronizing access to the objects shared across the greenlets is unnecessary in most cases, thus :class:`Lock` and :class:`Semaphore` classes although present aren't used as often.
 Other abstractions